hashicorp/consul-template/README.md

 | `max-stale`       | The maximum staleness of a query.
 If specified, Consul will distribute work among all servers instead of just the leader.
 The default value is 1s.
 | `once`            | Run Consul Template once and exit (as opposed to the default behavior of daemon). _(CLI-only)_
 | `pid-file`        | The path on disk to write Consul Template's PID file.
+| `reap`            | Enable automatic reaping of child processes, useful if running as PID 1 in a Docker container.
 | `retry`           | The amount of time to wait if Consul returns an error when communicating with the API.
 The default value is 5 seconds.
 | `ssl`             | Use HTTPS while talking to Consul.
 Requires the Consul server to be configured to serve secure connections.
 The default value is false.
 | `ssl-ca-cert`     | Path to a CA certificate file, containing one or more CA certificates to use to validate the certificate sent by the consul server to us.
 This is a handy alternative to setting ```--ssl-verify=false``` if you are using your own CA.